oscarmatallana/4x4-Skyscrapers-Game-Solver/README.md

 - algorithmic thinking
 - clean and structured implementation in C

-At first glance the puzzle looks simple — until the grid starts fighting back 😄
+At first glance the puzzle looks simple...until the grid starts fighting back 😄